-Management's Environmental & Social Steering Committee (the "Steering Committee") supports our on-going commitment to environmental, health and safety, corporate social responsibility, and other relevant public policy matters.
-The Steering Committee includes the Chief Operating Officer(Chair), Chief Financial Officer, Senior Vice President of Property Management, Vice President of Sustainability and National Initiatives, Senior Vice President of Human Resources, Chief Accounting Officer, and consultants as needed, and regularly reports to both the Chief Executive Officer and the Nominating and Corporate Governance Committee.
+The Environmental & Social Steering Committee (the "Steering Committee") supports our on-going commitment to environmental, health and safety, corporate social responsibility, and other relevant public policy matters.
+The Steering Committee is co-chaired by our Chief Operating Officer and our Chief Financial Officer, both of whom report directly to our CEO.
+Other members of the Steering Committee include our Senior Vice President of Property Management, Vice President of Sustainability and National Initiatives, Senior Vice President of Human Resources, Chief Accounting Officer, and consultants as needed.
+The Steering Committee regularly reports to both the Chief Executive Officer and the Nominating and Corporate Governance Committee.
 The cross-functional team meets quarterly and assists our executive leadership team in:

-- Setting general strategy relating to environmental and social matters; - Developing, implementing, and monitoring initiatives and policies based on that strategy; - Overseeing communications with employees, investors and stakeholders with respect to environmental and social matters; - Monitoring and assessing developments relating to, and improving the Company's understanding of environmental and social matters; - Efficient and timely disclosure of environmental and social matters to internal and external stakeholders; and - Identifying and creating processes to manage risks and opportunities associated with climate change.
+- Setting general strategy relating to environmental and social matters; - Developing, implementing, and monitoring initiatives and policies based on that strategy; - Overseeing communications with employees, investors, and stakeholders with respect to environmental and social matters; - Monitoring and assessing developments relating to, and improving the Company's understanding of environmental and social matters; - Efficient and timely disclosure of environmental and social matters to internal and external stakeholders; and - Identifying and creating processes to manage risks and opportunities associated with climate change.